-Cities worldwide face pressure from population growth, an aging and deteriorating water infrastructure and climate change.
+Cities worldwide face pressure from population growth, an ageing and deteriorating water infrastructure and climate change.
 As the demand for water keeps increasing, a growing number of cities struggle to provide a sustainable and uninterrupted supply of clean drinking water.
 Moreover, in areas with high population density, a lack of adequate wastewater treatment pose a significant risk to both human health and the environment.
-Finally, the increased frequency of extreme weather events is forcing cities to become more climate resilient.
+Finally, the increased frequency of extreme weather events is forcing cities to become more climate-resilient.

 New EU rules aim to ensure better drinking water and less waste

 New EU directive map out how drinking water quality and supply can improve across the EU.
 Denmark has helped to focus on water waste in the revised EU directive aimed at ensuring consumers healthy and clean drinking water.

 3 examples of holistic urban solutions: a water & climate adaptation perspective